Albumin

 Reference Interval(s):

-Test Principle: Colorimetric assay using a Roche Cobas c501 test module.
+Test Principle: Colorimetric assay performed using a Roche Cobas c503 test platform.

 Specimen Retention: 7 days